-A \emph{Maximal Independent Set} (MIS) is a set of nodes $I \subseteq V$ such that (a) no two nodes in $I$ are neighbours, and (b) any node $v\in V$ is either in~$I$ or a neighbour of some node in~$I$.
-Finding an MIS is one of the fundamental tasks in distributed computing as this set ``governs'' the entire network: every node is an immediate neighbour of some member of the MIS, while there is only little redundancy in the sense that no two govern nodes are connected to each other.
+A \emph{Maximal Independent Set} (MIS) is a set of nodes $I \subseteq V$ such that (a) no two nodes in $I$ are neighbors, and (b) any node $v\in V$ is either in~$I$ or a neighbor of some node in~$I$.
+Finding an MIS is one of the fundamental tasks in distributed computing as this set ``governs'' the entire network: every node is an immediate neighbor of some member of the MIS, while there is only little redundancy in the sense that no two ``governor'' nodes are connected to each other.

-Algorithms for finding MIS in the beeping model started with the work of Afek et al.~\cite{AABHBB11} achieving $O(\log^2 n)$ rounds in the $B_{cd}L$.
+Algorithms for finding MIS in the beeping model started with the work of Afek et al.~\cite{AABHBB11} which achieved $O(\log^2 n)$ rounds in~$B_{cd}L$.
 The current state of the art is an algorithm with round complexity of $O(\log n)$ in the $B_{cd}L$ model by Jeavons et al.~\cite{JSX16} (constants later improved by~\cite{CMRZ19}).

 Simulating the protocol of~\cite{CMRZ19} using Theorem~\ref{thm:BeepSim} yields the following. \begin{theorem} There exists an efficient randomized protocol solving the MIS problem in the noisy beeping model in $O(\log^2n)$ rounds and with high probability of success. \end{theorem}